Post with 4 notes

 I really dont mind!
 I’m here to help

 Anonymous said: hi,i have this problem with a guy ive liked for 9 months,when were outside school hes such a nice lad and we always talk and joke around! we've flirted so many times and i know he has feelings for me but we just wont admit it to eachother.When were in school we pass eachother in the hallways and we act like we dont know eachother+the amount of petty arguments we have over me talking to lads and him talking to girls is untrue+we both know theres something weird going on between us,help?!

 I think that you too need to sit down and talk about what is going on here.
 Its unfair to each other the way that you both are acting at the moment.
 I know its a really hard thing to do, but at the same time, maybe you could be the bigger person and instigate the conversation.
 He will only respect you more for it, because it sounds to me that he is afraid too.
 And at least then you will know, because at the moment you are probably driving yourself crazy wondering what if?
 I know I would be

 Hope this helps

-Anonymous asked: I'm not in school or college atm.
+Anonymous said: I'm not in school or college atm.
 I'm on a gap year and unemployed so have no free service to go to, and can't afford the £60 a session CBT :/ I don't know what to do.